2015: The Year in Review

 Did you read any books you have always been meaning to read?

-7. I was asked to be a speaker at the North Carolina's Writer's Network Fall Conference
+7. I was asked to be a speaker at a Nonfiction Authors Association meeting in Raleigh.

-3. I am now officially president of the Women's National Book Association!
+3. I am three quarters of the way through my term as president of the Women's National Book Association!